 Sorry that I’m not going into fine details about the road trip– I promise I’m working on a Southern Italy Road Trip Itinerary blog post.

 A Side Trip To Portugal

 Not 6 days after saying our goodbyes I was reunited with my friend Dan in Portugal.
-At this point I was free to leave Italy and not effect my citizenship application.
+At this point, I was free to leave Italy and not affect my citizenship application.
 I was ready to get out and explore something else in Europe.
 Dan moved to the Algarve about 1.5 years ago.
 So what did we do?
 Not much, and it was the best.
 But here are the things we did manage to do:

 - Dan introduced me to Ginjinha.
 This glorious sour cherry liqueur is Lisbon’s answer to Porto’s Port wine apparently.
 It’s 1.30 euro for two shots served up in a chocolate cup.
 How was this not spread elsewhere?

 - Trying all the foods at Time Out Market in Lisbon.
 It’s just one big open room with heaps of different food stalls